-LONE PINE - report enemy appears to be putti
+LONE PINE - report enemy appears to be pushing out his advanced trench on the JOLLY.

-and immediately after from a hot fire from machine guns and rifles was opened on this position.
-It is estimated that our men's fire was effective as it drew enemy's fire in still greater volume.considerably more than has been experienced as yet.
+At 2040 heavy hostile fire was heard on the might and immediately after a hot fire from machine guns and rifles was opened on this position.
+It is estimated that our men's fire was effective as it drew enemy's fire in still greater volume, considerably more than has been experienced as yet.
 At 2145 our men were ordered to cheer at the same time orders were issued as to the careful control of fire.
 The cheering also produced a large volume of fire from the enemy.

 At 2155 the hostile fire slackened and at 2205 conditions were normal.